maciej-radziejewski/get-attendance/README.md

 #### 1. Get as many attendance lists and reports as you can.

 You can download an attendance list during the meeting that you organized (click on the **...** icon on the list of participants, and then download).
-If you did not, you can probably still access the meeting chat (e.g., go to the chanel associated with the meeting or re-open a scheduled meeting from the calendar).
-The meeting chat should contain the downloadable attendance report.
+If you did not, you may still be able to access the meeting chat (e.g., go to the chanel associated with the meeting or re-open a scheduled meeting from the calendar) and a downloadable attendance report inside the meeting chat.

-All these lists and reports should go to your Downloads folder.
+All these lists and reports should automatically go to your Downloads folder.
 They have names like 'meetingAttendanceList (9).csv' or 'meetingAttendanceReport(General) (4).csv'.
 Every attendance list should contain 'meetingAttendanceList' in the file name.
 Every attendance report should contain 'meetingAttendanceReport' in the file name.

 #### 2. To make sure that the script finds your Downloads folder, you may need to edit the script in a text editor (Notepad in Windows).